askehansen/houdini.js/README.md

 jQuery plugin to show/hide elements according to the state of checkbox/radio/select inputs

-Tested in IE 9, Chrome, Firefox, Safari
+Works with IE 9, Chrome, Firefox, Safari

 ## Installation